Sandra Weiss, Mexico

 Politics and the environment are Sandras areas of specialization.

 In 2010 she was nominated for the media award for independent journalism for her report on land theft on behalf of Oeko Palm Oil in Colombia; in 2015, she was nominated for the freelance Kurt-Schork-Award for international reporting for stories from Mexico, Guatemala and Peru.
+In 2023, she received the Constructive World Award for the report Syntropy instead of Monotony - New Ways in Agriculture.

 Since 2014 she has experimented with multimedia narrative formats.
 Her first multimedia production "Haiti, Resurrected as a Ruin“, jointly produced with photographer Florian Kopp, was nominated for the Grimme Online Award in 2015.